jasonftl/football-match-tracker/README.md

 **Note:** This optional feature requires internet connection and must be enabled in the About modal (Info button).

 1. Complete the match (reach full time)
-2. Enable AI features in the About modal (Info button)
+2. Enable "AI Features" toggle in the About modal (Info button)
 3. Purple "AI Report to Clipboard" button appears
 4. Click button to generate narrative match report
-5. AI-generated report automatically copied to clipboard
+5. Wait for AI to generate report (5-15 seconds)
+6. Modal appears with the generated report
+7. Tap "Copy to Clipboard" button to copy
-6. Paste into WhatsApp, notes, or any other app
+8. Paste into WhatsApp, notes, or any other app

 **How it works:**
 - Sends your match data to AI service for processing